DUNE-DAQ/microservices/connection-service/README.md

 [root@myPod /]#
 ```

-## Connectivityserver operation Plead refer to the documentaion in the
+## Connectivityserver operation
+Please refer to the documentaion in the
 connectivityserver package [https://github.com/DUNE-DAQ/connectivityserver].